 If you have been affected or have a story to tell regarding Carbon Monoxide then please email it to firstname.lastname@example.org.
-We will then add your story to our page here for others to read if you wish.
+With your permission, we will then add your story to our page here for others to read.

 I have just watched fake Britain after a friend recommended I see it based on this story.
 I cannot tell you how upsetting it was to watch, not just because me and my husband were both poisoned a week after our honeymoon where we both nearly died, but also upsetting to see what happened to Katie.
 I just wanted to message to convey my thanks for the amazing work you are doing.
 Through social media, I’ve tried to promote the use of proper carbon monoxide alarms since we were poisoned, especially because I am suffering brain and ear damage as a result of a faulty gas fire in the flat below us.

 But I have always wanted to do more and I applaud the work you are doing.
 It is important to note though that the man in the flat below us died within half an hour and was probably there for a few days.
 Doctors said they had never seen such high levels of CO before – 3000ppm.

 Just listened to radio Oxford (with Gordon) covering the new legislation about the installation of carbon monoxide detectors to rental properties.
 As a landlord l will now ensure my properties using fossil fuels such as gas cookers, heaters and boilers all have alarms fitted.
 Keep up the excellent work.